ubkkarol/ubkkarol.github.io/readme.md

 # Current Version 1.5

 ## Implementations and things to be added

-  - [] Server Mail connection PHP -->
+- [] Server Mail connection PHP --> Pending
+  - [+] PHPMailer library added && php configuration for email added.
-  - [] Wartosci Section add logos
+- [*] Wartosci Section add logos
 - [] Keep consistency on Fonts and Letter size on the Home Section
 - [] O Mnie section to be reduced with new text
 - [] Zyciorys fix center
 - [] Fix closing btn on the Mentoring and Consulting side
 - [] Jak to dziawa colors match, numeration and center text.
 -

 # Current Version 1.4